 Section 16(a) of the Exchange Act requires our directors and executive officers, and persons who beneficially own more than 10% of a registered class of our equity securities, to file with the SEC initial reports of ownership and reports of changes in ownership.
 These reporting persons are required by SEC regulations to furnish us with copies of all such reports they file.
-To our knowledge, based solely on our review of the copies of such reports furnished to us and written representations from certain insiders that no other reports were required, we believe all of the reporting persons complied with all applicable Section 16(a) filing requirements applicable to them with respect to transactions during the fiscal year ended December 31, 2010, except with respect to one report filed one day late by each of our outside directors, Dr. Hung and Messrs.
-Jorden, Richman and Seaman, to report two transactions each for the grant of stock options which are a part of our standard non-employee director compensation arrangements.
+To our knowledge, based solely on our review of the copies of such reports furnished to us and written representations from certain insiders that no other reports were required, we believe all of the reporting persons complied with all applicable Section 16(a) filing requirements applicable to them with respect to transactions during the fiscal year ended December 31, 2011.